 6. Transfer of Personal Data to Third Countries

-In some cases, we transfer, or will transfer, your personal data to countries outside the European Union or the European Economic Area.
+In some cases, we transfer, or will transfer, your personal data to countries outside the EU or the European Economic Area.

-We may transfer personal data to our U.S. business segments pursuant to the EU – U.S. Privacy Shield (as explained in Section 1 above).
+We may transfer personal data to our U.S. affiliates pursuant to the EU – U.S. Privacy Shield Framework (as explained in Section 1 (Who We Are) above).

-If you require any further information or details of the protections we have in place for transfers of data, do get in touch via the contact details set out below.
+If you require any further information or details on the protections we have in place for transfers of data, do get in touch via the contact details set out below.

 7. Your Rights

-Where personal data is processed for direct marketing purposes, you always have the right to object at any time to the processing of your personal data for such marketing, which includes profiling to the extent that it is related to such direct marketing.
+Where personal data is processed for direct marketing purposes, you always have the right to object at any time to the processing of your personal data for such marketing purposes, which includes profiling to the extent that it is related to such direct marketing purposes.

-Consent: In case we process personal data based on your consent, e.g., for the contact form and newsletter service, you are entitled to withdraw your consent at any time, as explained in Section 3.
+Consent: In case we process personal data based on your consent, e.g., contacting us or opting into our direct email marketing communications, you are entitled to withdraw your consent at any time, as explained in Section 3 (Marketing Communications).
 Please bear in mind that such withdrawal of consent only has future effect.
 It does not render invalid or illegal the processing based on consent before its withdrawal.
-If you withdraw your consent in relation to communications addressed to us through the contact form, we may still be required to store your personal data as specified in Section 3.
-If you withdraw your consent in relation to the newsletter service, you will not receive further newsletters.
+If you withdraw your consent in relation to communications addressed to us through the contact form, we may still be required to store your personal data as specified in Section 3 (Marketing Communications).
+If you withdraw your consent in relation to direct marketing communications, you will not receive further marketing communications.

 If you wish to exercise any of these rights in relation to your personal data, please contact firstname.lastname@example.org.
 In order for us to fulfil your request, please make sure that we can identify you properly.